Continuous Integration

 Event Condition Tags Generated

-Push to main Changes in server/** beta
+Push to main Changes in src/server/** beta

 GitHub Release Published vX.Y.Z, vX.Y, latest